dongyenk/Triathlon-Data-Processing/README.md

 __**HEADER FILES**__
 ----------------------------
-These files have the ".h" suffix.
+These files have the "header_" prefix, and ".h" suffix.
 If a source file (.ino or .cpp) uses a header file:

 	it's '#include "{header_file_name}"' preprocessor statement will be, will be at the top.
 	Whatever header file is specified here, will be required for the source file to compile.